bugVanisher/simple-sqlalchemy/README.md

 simple-sqlalchemy

 simple-sqlalchemy provides easy and simple query methods to access mysql data.
-It lets you get or change data in a easy way, especially when you get many conditions and will get any of them.For example, in a query page.
+It lets you get or change data in an easy way, especially when you get many conditions and will get any of them.For example, in a query page.

 firstly, execute 'source ddl.sql' in your mysql server